jlrwi/curried-static-land/README.md

 # Conventions

 ## Currying
 All functions are manually curried and unary.
-The one exception is functions that are called with this form:
+The one exception is functions called with this form:
 ```javascript
 f (value, err)
 ```